 - Expiratory wheeze throughout the chest

-Management or viral induced wheeze is the same as acute asthma in children.
+Management of viral-induced wheeze is the same as acute asthma in children.

 Last updated August 2019